tanloc109/about-me/README.md

-- 👋 Hi, I’m @tanloc109
+- 👋 Hi, I’m Pham Tan Loc
-- 👀 I’m interested in Front-End
+- 👀 I’m interested in Front-End, Back-End, Web and mobile apps
 - 🌱 I’m currently learning HTML CSS JS ReactJS
+- 🌱 I'm a software engineering student at FPT University

 <!---
 tanloc109/tanloc109 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.